CORE-SNU/MPC-PEARL/README.md

 ```
 - `self._obs_reward` : collision penalty when the agent collides with static or dynamic obstacles
 - `self._goal_reward` : reaching bonus when the agent is nearby goal
-We are motivated to further aggregate these into `.json` file, and will be updated very soon.

-In addition, vanilla PEARL algorithm can be simply trained by using `./configs/Navivation_WO_MPC.json`
+As a baseline, vanilla PEARL algorithm may be simply trained by running `launch_experiment.py` with `./configs/Navivation_WO_MPC.json`.

 ### 3.2 Experiment Summary
-During experiment, summary of each training epoch and network weights will be saved under `./output/Navigation_MPC/[EXP_START_TIME]` directory.
-To see training curve for various peformance metrics, run the following:
+When training, the summary of each training epoch and network weights will be saved under `./output/Navigation_MPC/[EXP_START_TIME]` directory.
+To see the learning curves for various peformance metrics, run the following:
 ```
 cd output && python plot_summary.py ./Navigation_MPC/[EXP_WANT_TO_SEE]
 ```

-You can append more results and you will see the plot of mulitple experiments, such as:
+You can also visualize the results of mulitple experiments by running
 ```
 cd output && python plot_summary.py ./Navigation_MPC/[EXP_WANT_TO_SEE_1], ./Navigation_MPC/[EXP_WANT_TO_SEE_2], ...
 ```